 Quick Checks: Belts, Fuses, Harnesses, and Connections

-Start by visually and manually checking the drive belt for cracks, glazing, fraying, or improper tension, since a damaged belt will stop the alternator from charging.
-Then test the alternator fuse and related relay for continuity or signs of overheating, replacing any blown components.
-Finally inspect the wiring harness and battery/alternator terminals for corrosion, loose connections, or broken wires that could interrupt charging.
+Start with a visual and manual check of the drive belt for cracks, glazing, fraying, or improper tension.
+A damaged belt stops the alternator from charging.
+Then test the alternator fuse and related relay for continuity or signs of overheating.
+Replace any blown parts.
+Finally inspect the wiring harness and battery or alternator terminals for corrosion, loose connections, or broken wires that could interrupt charging.

 Drive Belt Condition